top of page

 *George W. Crile was also a part of starting up the renowned Cleveland Clinic, in 1921.

-Last but not least, day 2 on the summit was gilded by lectures from three personal favorites of mine:
+Day 2 on the summit was gilded with lectures by three personal favourites of mine:

 Bitten Jonsson, Johnny Oduya and Susanna Heli.